Skip to main content

 info

-You can delete instances only when the instance group status is Available, Primary-Available, or Error.
+Only available if the instance group status is Available, Primary-Available, or Error.

 Configure MySQL instances